Calibrations and null-Lagrangians for nonlocal perimeters and an application to the viscosity theory: Introduction

 In Section 4 we are concerned with an important result of Caffarelli, Roquejoffre, and Savin, Theorem~5.1 of~\cite{CRS10}.
 It established that minimizers of the fractional perimeter are viscosity solutions.
 We use the calibration to give a simple proof of it, which may be of interest since their proof was clever but quite involved.
-In addition, we extend the result to general kernels satisfying a power upper bound.
+In addition, we extend this viscosity result to general kernels satisfying a power upper bound\footnote{ When $K\in L^1(\R^n)$, minimizers satisfy the Euler-Lagrange equation pointwise, as it was shown by Maz\'on, Rossi, and Toledo~\cite{MRT}.}.

-In an independent work from us, Valerio Pagliari \cite{P} has found essentially the same nonlocal calibration as ours.
-He uses it to establish that halfspaces are unique minimizers and, from this, an interesting $\Gamma$-convergence result concerning the scaling limit of the $K$-nonlocal perimeter functional.
+In independent work from ours, Valerio Pagliari \cite{P} finds the analytical properties that a ``nonlocal field'' (i.e., a scalar function $\zeta=\zeta(x,y)$ with doubled variables $x$ and $y$) must satisfy to guarantee that a certain new functional is a calibration for a given set.
+In~\cite{P} such a ``nonlocal field'' is built for halfspaces ---a result allowing the author to establish that halfspaces are unique minimizers and, from this, an interesting $\Gamma$-convergence result concerning the scaling limit of the $K$-nonlocal perimeter functional.
+On the other hand, \cite{P} does not built a ``nonlocal field'', nor a calibration, in the presence of a foliation by solutions ---as done in the current paper.
+Finally, to relate both articles, it is easy to see that if a foliation as in our Definition~\ref{def:calib} makes the inequalities \eqref{signs-int} to be equalities, then the ``nonlocal field'' $\zeta (x,y) := \sign (\phi_E(x) -\phi_E(y))$ is a calibration for $\cara_E$ in the sense of Pagliari~\cite{P}.